KcRaymond/Weather-Dashboard/README.md

 ## Description:

 This application builds a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS styling that is applied to the info generated from the OpenWeather API.
-Using API calls you can search for a certain city and display the current weather, UV Index and the next 5 day forcast.
+Using API calls you can search for a certain city and display the current weather, UV Index and the next 5 day forecast.
 Searches are saved in local storage for a sort term experience.
 Could be improved on by using a database for long term storage.

 ---